mLenehan1/ECE-FinalYearProject/ProjectReport/Ethics/audiofiles.md

 Study\cite{onlinePiracy} suggests that audio piracy is decreasing, MUSO, a company aiming to study and solve issues with audio piracy, has stated in their annual piracy report a 1.6\% increase in global piracy in 2017\cite{muso}.
-Joost and Quintais however contest these figures, noting that MUSO "overestimate the number of and visits to pirate websites"\cite{onlinePiracy}.
+Joost and Quintais, however, contest these figures, noting that MUSO "overestimate the number of and visits to pirate websites"\cite{onlinePiracy}.

 While piracy via illegal downloads seems to be decreasing, only replacing the declining digital